-The flowers at the High Altar are given to the Glory of God and in thanksgiving for family and friends.
+The flowers at the High Altar are given to the Glory of God and in loving memory of Daniel James Macmillan.

 If you are visiting or new to the Advent, we hope that you will feel welcome and at home.
 Please fill out a visitor’s/newcomer’s card so that we will have a record of your visit here and can keep in touch.